ng-girls/todo-list-tutorial-portuguese/the_list.md

 # The list

 Now, you are going to add the todo-list itself to the component `app-root`.
 Find the root file, `src/app/app.component.ts`.
 Then, you need to perform two steps.
-First, go to `AppComponent` class, open a new line right after `private title: string = 'My Todos';` and put in the list of items for ToDo list as an array of JSON-like objects for each item.
+First, at the end of the file after the  the list of items for ToDo list as an array of objects for each item.
 At the beginning, each item only contains a title:

 ```js
 private todoList = [